 Recently, recreational music making (RMM) trailblazer Brenda Dillon generously spoke with me for over two hours.
-In this first part of our conversation, topics include the distinctions between RMM and traditional piano teaching, the challenges of teaching adults, and what prospective adult piano students may want to consider when seeking instruction.
+In the first part of our conversation, we spoke about the distinctions between RMM and traditional piano teaching, the challenges of teaching adults, and what prospective adult piano students may want to consider when seeking instruction.

 Brenda, tell me about your current interests and projects.

 I’m doing quite a bit of arranging and composing, and I started taking composition lessons a few years ago.
-The first projects were choral writing and I started alternating those with piano solos – intermediate piano solos that were a lot of arrangements of different kinds of things: classical, hymns and African-American heritage songs.
-I mean, it was just a variety.
-So today my life is much more composing and arranging than it is teaching.
+The first projects were choral writing and I started alternating those with piano solos – intermediate piano solos that were a lot of arrangements of different kinds of things: classical, hymns and African-American songs.
+Today my life is much more composing and arranging than it is teaching.
 But all those years of teaching has certainly influenced what I work on.
 My husband, who’s also a musician, is an expert at Sibelius [music notation software], so lucky me.
 Anything I write he can make look really professional.
-And so during Covid we’ve been doing a monthly newsletter that we send out that has some of the things that I’ve done and a composer spotlight.
-So that’s my life today, that’s predominantly what I’m doing.

 Well, first of all, I was very honored by what Terry Lewis wrote.
-I have great admiration for him and all of his background.
-I was teaching in community college, predominantly piano classes and freshman theory, and preparing students for transfer, mostly secondary piano students – music majors, but not piano majors, and they had to take a proficiency when they transferred, which is usually the University of North Texas because of our proximity.
-And I did that for years and having to grade and having to be constantly under stress to get those students ready to pass that, I thought, there’s got to be more fun in life than this.
+I was teaching in community college, predominantly piano classes and freshman theory, and preparing students for transfer, mostly secondary piano students – music majors, but not piano majors, and they had to take a proficiency when they transferred.
+I did that for years and having to grade and be constantly under stress to get those students ready, I thought, there’s got to be more fun in life than this.

 So, about that time, an opening happened with the National Piano Foundation and that was really primarily because of my husband, who was the Executive Director of Piano Manufacturers International.
-So that’s where everything opened up.
-I got to do all these projects because of being with that organization, and that’s how I got to know Terry and other piano manufacturers.
-And I worked on different projects that involved the piano manufacturers, the publishers, the retailers, the piano technicians, the teachers.
-It was just really that whole wide community.
+I worked on different projects that involved the piano manufacturers, the publishers, the retailers, the piano technicians, the teachers.
 That was an incredible experience for me.
 One of the things that we got to attend is NAMM (the National Association of Music Merchants), which has this yearly convention, it’s enormous.
 And I saw a presentation on recreational music making (RMM).
-In fact, I pulled the page from my PowerPoint for that because I think it’s worth reading: “A new strategy for enabling people who never before considered themselves musical to discover the joy and wellness benefits of playing a musical instrument.”
+In fact, I pulled the page from my PowerPoint because I think it’s worth reading: “A new strategy for enabling people who never before considered themselves musical to discover the joy and wellness benefits of playing a musical instrument.”
 That’s from Karl Bruhn and Dr. Barry Bittman who were doing a lot of research at the time.
 It sounded like so much fun.
 And that’s what drove me back to teaching again.
 Because number one, you’re not having to give grades, and that was very appealing.
-Number two, they’re not music majors, they’re just adults from the community, but they’re going come because they want to.
+Number two, they’re not music majors, they’re just adults from the community, but they’re going to come because they want to.
 So I found a senior center in a suburb of Dallas, Texas, and it was just the perfect environment for me, and I started teaching those recreational music making classes, and what started as one class grew into 13 classes by the time I moved to North Carolina.
-So I just consider that one of the best teaching experiences I ever could have had.

 Prior to getting involved in recreational music making, you were teaching secondary college students, or music majors, but I assume that at that time, or maybe before that time, you had a private studio as well?